Documentation

 - Unchanged — Existing TLSA records that match the current certificate

-- Unreachable — Hosts that did not respond on port 443
+- Unreachable — Hosts that did not respond on the selected port

 The scanner also checks Subject Alternative Names (SANs) and warns if the hostname is not covered by the certificate.
 Review the results and use the checkboxes to select which changes to apply.